On This page

 Don’t wait to learn about your legal rights if you suffered an injury while on the job as an independent contractor.
 Contact Joye Law Firm online today or call us at 888-324-3100 for a free, no-obligation consultation with a South Carolina workers’ compensation attorney.

-Our law firm has four conveniently located offices in Charleston, Myrtle Beach, Columbia and Clinton to injured workers throughout South Carolina.
+Our law firm has four conveniently located offices in Charleston, Myrtle Beach, Columbia, Summerville, and Clinton for injured workers throughout South Carolina.